-Videos to help Grade 3 students learn how to recognize and show that equivalent fractions have the same size, though not necessarily the same shape.
+Videos and solutions to help Grade 3 students learn how to recognize and show that equivalent fractions have the same size, though not necessarily the same shape.

 Common Core Standards: 3.NF.3a,